mui/material-ui/docs/src/pages/careers/react-engineer-core.md

 ## About you

 We're looking for someone with strong front-end skills.
-More important than specific technical skills though is that you're a strong problem solver who loves to learn.
+More important than specific technical skills, though, is that you're a strong problem solver who loves to learn.
 Details matter to you.

 ### Skills you should have